Looking for the best gelato in Rome? We’re sharing 10 delicious options that are worth adding to your Rome itinerary!

 Our second favorite gelato in Rome was Gelateria del Teatro.
 This was the first gelateria we went to in Rome and it set the bar very, very high.
 Their gelato is 100% natural and only uses seasonal ingredients, except for strawberry gelato, which they keep year round to not disappoint the school children that come in asking for it everyday of the year.

-Similar to La Romana, you can watch them make gelato through a glass window, which definitely makes you feel like the place is top notch.
-They have many flavors to choose from, which makes the choice difficult, and if you’re still hungry after gelato, they had other delicious looking dessert options too.
+Similar to La Romana, you can watch them make gelato through a glass window.
+This definitely makes you feel like the place is top notch.
+They have many flavors to choose from, which makes the choice difficult.
+And if you’re still hungry after gelato, they had other delicious looking dessert options too.
 We struggled to compare gelato throughout our trip, but Gelateria del Teatro and La Romana were clear winners for us!

 Located near: There are two locations.
-The one we went to is really close to the Pantheon and Piazza Navona, while the other is close to the Jewish Ghetto and Trastevere.
+The one we went to is really close to the Pantheon and Piazza Navona.
+The other is close to the Jewish Ghetto and Trastevere.

 Must try flavors: The ricotta cheese fig and almond, pistachio, and tiramisu flavors were incredible!
 They both had pieces of the real thing inside of them, giving it such a delicious texture!